adriandotdev/vue-test-project/README.md

 - Implemented the basics of HTTP Reqeuest (GET, POST, PUT, and DELETE)
 - Learned how to use other components such as QLoader, and QDialog.
 - Learned how to setup basic routing.
+- Learned how to handle forms such as utilizing regular expressions at :rules of each input fields.

 <hr>